Dustin Rhodes: Turnbuckle Championship Wrestling (2001–2002)

-Second return to WWF/WWE (2001-2002)
+Second return to WWF/WWE (2001–2003)

 Hardcore Champion (2001–2002)

 In December 2001, Runnels accepted a buyout from his AOL Time Warner contract and was re-signed by the World Wrestling Federation to a two-year deal.
 Promos immediately began airing on WWF television advertising the return of Goldust.
 On January 20, 2002, he officially returned by taking part in the Royal Rumble, reprising his Goldust character.
 Shortly after returning, promos began airing for a few weeks of Goldust saying that there was a certain wrestler whose "star was shining brighter" than he would like.
 He eventually revealed the person he was talking about was Rob Van Dam by attacking him on Raw, turning heel in the process.
-Van Dam defeated him in a singles match at No Way Out.
+Van Dam defeated him in a singles match at No Way Out on February 17.
 After the loss, he moved on to the hardcore division, where he won the Hardcore Championship on nine occasions.

 Teaming with Booker T (2002–2003)

 When the World Wrestling Federation was renamed World Wrestling Entertainment and the roster was divided into two brands, Raw and SmackDown!, Goldust was assigned to the Raw brand, where he formed a tag team with Booker T. The duo engaged in numerous comedic vignettes, on one occasion hosting a segment titled Booker T and Goldust at the Movies and delivering reviews of The Scorpion King, a film starring The Rock.
-In May 2002, Booker joined the New World Order (nWo), with Goldust's request to join the faction rejected.
-In June 2002, Booker was ejected from the nWo by Shawn Michaels, sparking a feud between the nWo and Booker and Goldust.
-Booker and Goldust went on to compete in the tag team division, winning the World Tag Team Championship at Armageddon before being forced to split up on the February 3, 2003 episode of Raw by Raw General Manager Eric Bischoff for failing to win back the World Tag Team Championship.
+In May 2002, Booker T joined the New World Order (nWo), with Goldust's request to join the faction rejected.
+In June 2002, Booker T was ejected from the nWo by Shawn Michaels, sparking a feud between the nWo and Booker T and Goldust.
+Booker T and Goldust went on to compete in the tag team division, winning the World Tag Team Championship at Armageddon before being forced to split up on the February 3, 2003, episode of Raw by Raw General Manager Eric Bischoff for failing to win back the World Tag Team Championship.

 Following the dissolution of the tag team, Goldust contracted a stutter and Tourette's-like symptoms, upon receiving a shock from a Round Tube during an attack at the hands of Batista and Randy Orton.
 Goldust appeared in character on The Howard Stern Show in March 2003.
 He appeared sporadically thereafter, forming a tag team with Lance Storm in August 2003.
 In fall 2003, Booker T began receiving mysterious, haunting messages for a few weeks from somebody.
 The messages only said "I remember".
 It was rumored that the messages would be from Goldust, which would have begun a feud between the two.
-Suddenly, the angle was never mentioned again on television and the company announced on their website that they would not be renewing Rhodes' contract.
+Suddenly, the angle was never mentioned again on television and the company announced on their website that they would not be renewing Rhodes's contract.
 WWE allowed his contract to expire in December 2003.